drandreaskrueger/chainhammer/parity.md

 block 19692 | new #TX  24 /    0 ms =   0.0 TPS_current | total: #TX 19994 / 295.2 s =  67.7 TPS_average
 block 19716 | new #TX   7 /    0 ms =   0.0 TPS_current | total: #TX 20001 / 295.6 s =  67.7 TPS_average
 ```
---> omitting web3 completely and instead submitting the transaction directly via RPC call ... gives only 1.2% speed up when using `parity` (compare that to the +70% speed up (of RPC over web3) for the better optimized client `geth quorum IBFT-consensus`).
+--> omitting web3 completely and instead submitting the transaction directly via RPC call ... gives only 1.2% speed up when using `parity`.

+(Compare that to the +70% speed up (of RPC over web3) for the better optimized client `geth quorum IBFT-consensus`).

 ## Please you help